 Where it all began

 Crashing down over thousands of years, the Falljökull glacier is a part of the Vatnajökull National Park that extends up to the Atlantic Ocean.
-Literally a giant frozen waterfall that appears to be cascading millimeter by millimeter over innumerable decades, Falljökull is understandably known as the ‘Falling Glacier’.
-Depending upon which time of the year it is, you will have generous opportunities to visit this incredibly accessible outlet glacier.
+Literally, a giant frozen waterfall that appears to be cascading millimeter by millimeter over innumerable decades, Falljökull is understandably known as the ‘Falling Glacier’.
+Depending on the time of the year, you will have generous opportunities to visit this incredibly accessible glacier outlet.
 Strap on a pair of crampons and set forth for the mini-glacial exploration.
-As is already known, the Vatnajökull glacier covers 8,500 square kilometers in all and is the largest glacier in the whole of Europe.
+As is already known, the Vatnajökull glacier covers 8,500 square kilometers and is the largest glacier in Europe.
 The glacier expedition in itself is a remarkably enjoyable venture and truly fascinating as it takes you through a snowy, dreamy landscape.

-Since it is situated within the Skaftafell Nature Reserve, hiking to Falljökull, an outlet glacier of Vatnajökull, and climbing its new peaks on the popular Blue Ice Adventure are a must on your trip to Iceland.
-The glistening blue glacier, the mountain peaks stretching out in a fantastic vista, the intricately-formed ice sculptures and the deep crevasses are destined to take your breath away.
+Since it is situated within the Skaftafell Nature Reserve, hiking to Falljökull, an outlet glacier of Vatnajökull, and climbing its new peaks on the popular Blue Ice Adventure is a must on your trip to Iceland.
+The glistening blue glacier, the mountain peaks stretching out in a fantastic vista, the intricately formed ice sculptures, and the deep crevasses are destined to take your breath away.
 Hike into this glacial wonderland to take an ice cave tour and unravel the many secrets of the spectacular sites there are here to behold.

 Hiking on Falljökull